 In the days of Queen Elizabeth substantial diet was confined chiefly to persons of rank and wealth.
 A plowman was often compelled to dine on "water gruel."
 The food of the laborers was coarse and deficient: their clothing was incomparably more so, and their lodgings were rude, dirty and uncomfortable.
 The houses even of the wealthy were mostly destitute of glass windows and chimneys.
 The floors of the peasants houses were of clay, and filled with the accumulated filth of many years.
 The luxury of linen was confined to the rich and highborn.
 Their woolen cloth was all of domestic manufacture.
 Tea and coffee, and to a great extent, sugar, were unknown.
 Beer was the universal beverage.
 The higher classes of society lived chiefly on salted meats.
 The common people seldom ate meat in any form.
 The ordinary fare of working men, then, would produce a riot in a workhouse now.
 Potatoes and turnips appeared about this time.
 In earlier ages, the people fed entirely on bread and meat.
-As late as 1750, out of a population of 6,000,000, in England and Wales, nearly one half were sustained by rve, barley, and oats.
+As late as 1750, out of a population of 6,000,000, in England and Wales, nearly one half were sustained by rye, barley, and oats.
 Now, the same class of persons are consumers of wheat.
 The use of the potato as the principal article of food has been confined to a few districts.

 McCulloch remarks: "We are not of the number of those who regard the potato rot as a manifestation of divine wrath, and who suppose that its continuance will be ruinous to the poor.
 On the contrary, we do not hesitate to say, that, judging of its influence, in time to come by that which it has hitherto exercised, we should look upon the total extinction of the plant as a blessing, and not as an evil."
-The same author observes that the number of sheep and cattle consumed by the citizens of London, has not increased more rapidly than the population; but the be a rivet, and screw it up firmly.
-A few size of the animal is more than double.
-In 1750, the average weight of cattle sold in Smithfield market, was 370 lbs.; of sheep, ifier, a dozen or so of bolts may be used very 28 lbs.
-Now, the average weight of beeves is about 800 lbs., and of sheep, 80 lbs.- Hence, every person consumes much more butcher's meat than during the last century.
-The entire amount of food consumed in Enging a hay rigging, or shelvings for either cart land and Wales, in 1846, was estimated at £180,000,000 (\$900,000,000.) making about £9 (45) to each inhabitant of 20,000,000.
+The same author observes that the number of sheep and cattle consumed by the citizens of London, has not increased more rapidly than the population; but the 1750, the average weight of cattle sold in Smithfield market, was 370 lbs.; of sheep, is about 800 lbs., and of sheep, 80 lbs.- Hence, every person consumes much more butcher's meat than during the last century.
+The entire amount of food consumed in Eng-£180.000.000 (\$900.000.000.) making about £9 (45) to each inhabitant of 20.000.000.